Nonprofit memberships aren’t what they used to be.

 Value = benefits – (price+hassle)

-Membership programs in the cultural and natural history sector are hurting because the benefits aren’t what they used to be; they don’t outweigh the price and hassle.
+Nonprofit membership programs in the cultural and natural history sector are hurting because the benefits aren’t what they used to be; they don’t outweigh the price and hassle.
 (And by price and hassle I mean mostly hassle; price isn’t a huge barrier for most memberships in our sector.
 I can’t tell you how many heritage organizations expect me to go to their website, download a PDF, print it, fill it out, and send in a cheque.
 Still.
 Seriously.
 Why not just spray membership repellent all over your site?)

 So where does this leave us?
 Should we just give up on membership programs?
 We can’t, really, as long as grant applications keep asking us how many members we have.
 So we need to crack this problem.